coderefinery/git-collaborative/content/centralized.md

 Submit a pull request from your branch towards the `master` branch.
 Do this through the web interface.

+Meaning of a pull request: think of it as change proposal.
+In a popular project, it means that anyone can contribute with *almost no work* on the maintainer's side - a big win.

 There are **several options to open a pull request**:
 - Follow the link printed to terminal output when git-pushing a branch to GitHub/GitLab
 - Visit the GitHub repository in the browser after pushing the branch and click on the green button "Compare & pull request"
 - Click on "Pull requests" on top of the GitHub repository and either "Compare & pull request" or "New pull request"
-- Click on "Branches" and then "New pull request" from the respective branch.
+- Click on "Branches" and then "New pull request" from the respective branch

-Meaning of a pull request: think of it as change proposal.
-In a popular project, it means that anyone can contribute with *almost no work* on the maintainer's side - a big win.

 ## Exercise: Part 2 - code review and merging changes